dustdustinthewind/IntralismQoLMod/README.md

 - **Playtest Map** button under the "Map" drop down menu.
 Replaces the "Exit" button (use `esc` to leave editor) Functional, but a work in progress.
 - **Better Map Stats that can be pasted to the map's description**

-### GAMEPLAY
+### GAMEPLAY / STORYBOARD
-- **MASSIVE STORYBOARD OPTIMIZATIONS** especially to suns and satellites.
+- **MASSIVE STORYBOARD OPTIMIZATIONS** especially to audio-reading entities (suns, satellites, and particle emitters)
+- **Map images will now compress** before being used as a texture.
+No more needing 30 gigs of ram to play an image sequence storyboard.
+This does increase loading times.
+TODO: Give mappers control over compression.
 - **Storyboard and zoom animations are less frame-dependent**.
 This means that maps should play very similarly on all modded clients.
 This alters the style between version, i.e. playing a vanilla map on a modded client will "feel" different, and vice versa, a modded map will feel different on vanilla.
 - Accuracy is now shown on all non-relax gamemodes

 ### MISC
-- **Map images will now compress** before being used as a texture.
-No more needing 30 gigs of ram to play an image sequence storyboard.
-This does increase loading times.
-TODO: Give mappers control over compression.
 - Downloaded **maps will display their difficulty** when hovered in map-select.
 - Difficulty Adjustments:
   - Zooms outside of 4-40 get treated as 4 or 40, to reduce diff abuse at extremely low or extremely high values. (potentially nerfs the max rank score you can submit)